-- Offer workforce services through a combination of in-person and online delivery. - Explore options to develop service-by-service virtual equivalents to in-person AJCC services. - Effectively utilize social media to promote the local workforce system and deliver information and services to customers. - Identify options, whether securing alternate grant funding or supporting policy change, that will enable SELACO to purchase hardware for participants who need it.
+Develop a plan to offer workforce services through a combination of in-person and online delivery, post pandemic.

+- Explore options to develop service-by-service virtual equivalents to in-person AJCC services. - Develop a plan to utilize social media more effectively to promote the local workforce system and deliver information and services to customers. - Consider options, whether securing alternate grant funding or supporting policy change, that will enable SELACO to purchase hardware for participants who need it.